This is post #26 from the 30 Day Personal Finance Challenge: Boost Your Financial Health with a Daily Tip!

 - eco-friendly: digital banking saves paper discarding the need for office space, construction, and vehicular movement

-- control center with card blocking options: blocking of payments abroad, payments on the Internet, usage at ATMs, complete blocking of the credit card
+- control centre with card blocking options: blocking of payments abroad, payments on the Internet, usage at ATMs, complete blocking of the credit card

 These are only some of the advantages.
 You can see here what exactly to look for before opening an account with an online-only bank.